Constitution

 All disputes between members of the Club which cannot be resolved by the appropriate Office Bearer shall be decided by the Committee whose decision shall be final.

-Withdrawals from the Club Bank Account shall require the signature of any two of the following:- President, Captain, Treasurer, Secretary, (3/2/99)
+Any withdrawal from the Club’s bank account shall require the written approval (electronic approval is acceptable) of any two of the following members of the Committee: President, Captain, Treasurer, and Secretary.

 All surplus income or profits are to be reinvested in the club.
 No surpluses or assets will be distributed to members or third parties.
 (EGM 04/03/2020) (updated 09/04/2020)